abstrnoah/emplacetree/README.md

 * For a pair `(SOURCE/P, DESTINATION/P)`, we call the former the _source_ and
   the latter the _destination_.

-## Safety checks
+## Safety checks (`emplace check SOURCE DESTINATION`)

 All commands run the following checks before proceeding:
 * If `SOURCE` or `DESTINATION` exists but is not directory-like, then abort with status `4`.
-* If the destination of any directory-like source is not a directory, then abort with status `3`.
+* If the destination of any directory-like source exists but is not a directory, then abort with status `3`.
-* If any destination already exists and is not equivalent to its source, then abort with status `2`.
+* If the destination of any leaf exists but is not equivalent to its source, then abort with status `2`.

 ## `emplacetree ln SOURCE DESTINATION`